Your Name: Paron Mead

 What do you hope to achieve within your industry?

 In a very broad sense, I hope that every child has access to an education that extends them and gives them a sense of who they are.
 Specifically, I would like to see the profile of art education in Thailand raised.
 Being surrounded by art seems to be such an easy and worthwhile way to spend one’s childhood.
-Experiencing art in Bangkok should be a lot easier and more accessible than it currently is.

 Who or what inspires you?